Bedework/bw-cli/README.md

 1. Permissions to publish to the `org.bedework` groupId.
 2. `gpg` installed with a published key (release artifacts are signed).

-To perform a new release:
+To perform a new release use the release script:

-> mvn -P bedework-dev release:clean release:prepare

-When prompted, select the desired version; accept the defaults for scm tag and next development version.
+> ./bedework/build/quickstart/linux/util-scripts/release.sh <module-name> "<release-version>" "<new-version>-SNAPSHOT"

-When the build completes, and the changes are committed and pushed successfully, execute:
+When prompted, indicate all updates are committed

-> mvn -P bedework-dev release:perform

 For full details, see [Sonatype's documentation for using Maven to publish releases](http://central.sonatype.org/pages/apache-maven.html).

 ## Release Notes
 ### 4.0.9
 * Bump jackson version
 * Refactor: move cli support out of bw-util into bw-cliutil
 * Add log analysis code
 * Improve readability
 * Acces log analyzer
 * Fixes to parsing and output
 * Move access log stuff into bw-logs

+### 5.0.0
+* Use bedework-parent for builds.
+* Don't return a result from Process - not using it.
+* Was counting ip addresses on req in and out.
+* Added postgres support
+* Add cardschema command
+* Add cardschema command

+### 5.0.1
+* Update library versions
+* Factor out some code to allow other uses.
+* Add classes to allow display of sessions
+* Try to make display more compact
+* Add a place holder for missing request in.
+* Better handling of multi-line info and provision of a summary mode
+* Add display modes.
+Filter by date/time.
+Allow skipping of totals.
+* It was the taskId not sessionId
+* Improvements to display
+* Allow filter by session id
+* Reorder output
+* Add demo jline shell to try it as replacement
+* Add history file.
+Add a couple of real commands and add log4j to the runnable target
+* Remove log processing code now in bw-log
+* Almost complete move to picocli
+* Make schema commands subcommands
+* Mostly completed move to picocli
+* Mostly completed move to picocli.
+Removed more unused classes and dependency
+* Avoid adding extra line endings